Maximal Cohen-Macaulay modules over non-isolated surface singularities and matrix problems: Introduction, motivation and historical remarks

-In this article we focus on the study of maximal Cohen-Macaulay modules over \emph{surface} singularities.
-In this case the theory of Cohen-Macaulay modules is particularly rich and interesting.
+In this article, we deal with the representation--theoretic study of maximal Cohen--Macaulay modules over \emph{surface} singularities.
+Of course, there are close interactions of this traditional area with all four new directions, mentioned above.
+Moreover, for surface singularities, the theory of maximal Cohen--Macaulay modules is particularly rich and interesting.
 In a certain sense (which can be rigorously formulated) it is parallel to the theory of vector bundles on projective curves.
 Following this analogy, the \emph{normal} surface singularities correspond to \emph{smooth} projective curves.
-One of the beautiful applications of this theory is a conceptual explanation of the \emph{McKay correspondence} for the finite subgroups of $\SL_2(\mathbb{C})$, see \cite{ArtinVerdier, Auslander, Yoshino, SurvOnCM}.